 You press the power on button only to be met with your disappointed and concerned expression staring back at you from the depths of a black screen.
-No doubt the first thought is to enter full-blown panic mode.
+Generally, there can be several reasons why a computer fails to start.
+These can be due to bad electrical connections, hardware failure, operating system failure, and power supply failure.
+Thinking about these situations can be frustrating already.
+In fact, there’s no doubt the first thought is to enter full-blown panic mode.
 But that won’t get you anywhere.

 Firstly, whatever the outcome, there is no need to panic.
 Laptops on rent are increasingly meeting the needs of students and professionals that have experienced technical problems ahead of an important deadline.
 This means, just like with mobiles on rent, even if the worst-case scenario plays out, and your laptop is not revivable, you will still be able to finish your work and get everything submitted on time.